TopicalTom/Shoppies/README.md

 We need a webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.
 When they've selected 5 nominees they should be notified they're finished.

-> Design Goals
+> Technical Requirements

 - Search OMDB and display the results (movies only)
-- Add a movie from the search results to our nomination list
-- View the list of films already nominated
-- Remove a nominee from the nomination list

-> Technical Requirements

   - Search results should come from OMDB's API
   - Each search result should list at least its title, year of release and a button to nominate that film
   - Updates to the search terms should update the result list
-- Movies in search results can be added and removed from the nomination list
+- Add a movie from the search results to our nomination list
+  - Save nomination lists if the user leaves the page (Bonus)
   - If a search result has already been nominated, disable its nominate button
+- Remove a nominee from the nomination list
+- View the list of films already nominated
   - Display a banner when the user has 5 nominations

-> Bonus Feature

-- Save nomination lists if the user leaves the page

 <br />
 <br />